Machine Learning for better Demand Forecasting

 How Machine Learning (ML) and Artificial Intelligence (AI) helps to drive better Demand Forecasting

 Demand forecasting is one of the key processes in Integrated Business Planning (IBP) and more specifically Sales Inventory and Operations planning (S&OP).
 It directly impacts critical business activities such as financial planning, production planning, material and inventory planning.
 Consequently, improving demand forecasting and reducing forecast error has become a strategic imperative for businesses irrespective of industry.
 Traditionally Demand Forecasting is achieved using direct inputs from Sales, Marketing and statistical forecasting methods.
 With rising levels of product complexity and market volatility, traditional methods struggle to keep up with increase in SKU volume.
 By applying machine learning algorithms, businesses are now able to treat very large datasets more effectively and in a fraction of the time.

 Applying Machine Learning

 At Digitalsoft, we love to connect and empower people and businesses.
 We put innovation at the reach of our customers.
-ML&AI are at the heart of our d-one digital applications platform.
+Machine Learning & Artificial Intelligence are at the heart of our d-one digital applications platform.